nvaccess/nvda/tests/manual/addonStore.md

 1. Ensure the add-on information dialog  states "no add-on selected".

 ### Browsing incompatible add-ons available for download
-1. Open NVDA preferences
-1. Navigate to Add-on Store preferences
-1. Enable "List incompatible add-ons as available"
 1. Open the Add-on Store
-1. Jump to the filter-by status field (`alt+f`)
+1. Change to the "Available add-ons" tab
-1. Select "Available add-ons"
+1. Enable the "Include incompatible add-ons" filter
 1. Ensure add-ons with status "incompatible" are included in the list with the available add-ons.

 ### Failure to fetch add-ons available for download